afnog/sse/index.md

 You can use `make sync` to run `lsyncd` (which you must have installed) to automatically `rsync` the content to the workshop server, http://www.ws.afnog.org.
-You will need to check the `SYNC_HOST` and `SYNC_DIR` in the `Makefile`, which must point to the destination host and directory **which will be overwritten"".
+You will need to check the `SYNC_HOST` and `SYNC_DIR` in the `Makefile`, which must point to the destination host and directory **which will be overwritten**.